firesidefiction/firesidefiction.github.io/_posts/issues/ANTE/issue-03/2012-09-02-form-and-void.md

 Comanche turned her back.
 She put her helmet on.
 She squared her shoulders.
 She closed her eyes.

 Eighty-seven seconds elapsed before the puff of displaced air told her Kathy had gone.
 Comanche still gave her the full five minutes lead before she went to Jericho.

-#### About the Author

-Elizabeth Bear was born on the same day as Frodo and Bilbo Baggins, but in a different year.
-She is the author of a number of science fiction and fantasy novels and short stories and has received three Hugo Awards, the John W. Campbell Award for Best New Writer (2005), a Sturgeon Award, a Locus Award, an Asimov's Reader's Choice award, a Spectrum Award, and an honorable mention for the Philip K. Dick Award.
-She lives in a drafty Victorian in Massachusetts with a giant, ridiculous dog.
-Find her online at [elizabethbear.com](http://elizabethbear.com) and on Twitter [@matociquala](http://www.twitter.com/matociquala)).